bredtoshred/McKenzie_CSCI2270_FinalProject/README.md

 Group Members: Marcus Garza, Julio Lopez, Philip McKenzie

 Project Summary:
 Our project will be a program that implements social networking functions using the graph data structure.
 The user will be prompted with the display menu, from there you can login, create a user, display all users, and quit.
-Once you login you will be prompted with another display menu that allows you to show all friends/users, add friends, remove friends, show mutual friends, display friend/personal information, delete account, display helpscreen, and logout.
-This is all done using a struct called Person and two seperate vectors (friends vector/ people vector).
+Once you login you will be prompted with another display menu that allows you to show all friends/users, add friends, remove friends, show mutual friends, display friend/personal information, delete account, display help screen, and logout.
+This is all done using a struct called Person and two separate vectors (friends vector/ people vector).

 How to run:

-The user will run this program through the command line.
+The user will run this program through the terminal.

 1) Download or Clone the Git reposotory to your downloads folder at https://github.com/bredtoshred/McKenzie_CSCI2270_FinalProject